-Here’s how your kids can still get a good dose of nature play around the house these school holidays.
+Here’s how your kids can still get a good dose of nature play around the house during the cooler months.

 It can be hard to come up with new ideas to keep the little ones in your life entertained when the weather is cold and rainy and you're stuck at home.

 Which is why nature play is a great solution.

-Not only does it give children a chance to burn off steam and connect with nature, but nature play is also important for your child’s physical, mental and cognitive development.
+Not only does nature play give children a chance to burn off steam and connect with nature, but it's also important for your child’s physical, mental and cognitive development.

 And the best part – it can be as simple as stepping into your backyard.